ocdladefense/lib-drag-drop-upload/README.md

 To do:
 1. I am sure there is more to do, but my list is wiped out.

-### So far this library is dependant on this being in the page:  Gonna reduce that to no dependencies though.
+### So far this library is dependant on this being in the page:

 ```
 <link rel="stylesheet" type="text/css" href="<?php print module_path(); ?>/lib-drag-drop-upload/css/dragDrop.css" />